awsdocs/amazon-sagemaker-developer-guide/doc_source/API_DescribeTransformJob.md

 The following data is returned in JSON format by the service\.

  ** [BatchStrategy](#API_DescribeTransformJob_ResponseSyntax) **   <a name="SageMaker-DescribeTransformJob-response-BatchStrategy"></a>
-SingleRecord means only one record was used per a batch\. `MultiRecord` means batches contained as many records that could possibly fit within the `MaxPayloadInMB` limit\.
+ If you want to include only one record in a batch, specify `SingleRecord`\.\.
+If you want batches to contain a maximum of the number of records specified in the `MaxPayloadInMB` parameter, specify `MultiRecord`\.S
 Type: String
 Valid Values:` MultiRecord | SingleRecord`